amandoabreu/amandoabreu.github.io/_posts/2023-10-09-startup-red-flags-engineers-perspective.md

 **8. Ignoring Customers**
 >"The major indicators to watch are the customers and the customer interactions.
 If customers are being regularly ignored, it's a bad sign."

-Customer feedback is invaluable.
-If a startup disregards its customers, it's a concerning signal.
+<a href="https://saasstarters.com/blog/2022-10-22-why-you-should-expose-your-product-to-the-market-asap/" target="_blank">Customer feedback is invaluable.</a> If a startup disregards its customers, it's a concerning signal.

 **9. Common Red Flags**
 >"No cash flow; no product/service market validation/fit; emotionally unstable founders; bad company culture."